 Knowledge is power.
 To create an effective SaaS renewal strategy, you’ll need an accurate list of every SaaS tool your organisation uses.
 Don’t forget apps that individual teams or staff members may have purchased.

-The objective here is to come to grips with your organisation’s current SaaS investment.
+The objective here is to come to grips with your organization’s current SaaS investment.
 This is also the first step towards uncovering opportunities to enhance or reclaim value from SaaS subscriptions that are obsolete, underutilised or unused.

 2. Know when your renewal windows are coming

 Once you have an accurate inventory of your SaaS subscriptions, you can start checking the renewal windows.
 Begin by reading invoices to find the renewal dates.
 Next, get in touch with each and every account rep for your various SaaS tools to confirm you have identified the renewal windows correctly.